-The spinal experts at Posture Works encourage all patients in San Francisco, CA and Denver, CO to seek the help of a professional if you believe something is wrong with your neck.
+The chiropractic care experts at Posture Works encourage all patients in San Francisco, CA and Denver, CO to seek the help of a professional if you believe something is wrong with your neck.
 Neck pain can be serious and develop quickly, but early intervention is often key to relieving symptoms.

 What is cervical spondylosis?